How to Keep Rug Colors Vibrant & Prevent Fading | Chicago Style Guide

 Your rug’s vibrant color is its voice.
 Protecting it is about more than just maintenance; it’s about smart design.
 By choosing the right materials for the right room, using window treatments as a style element, and committing to a simple rotation schedule, you can ensure your rug remains the beautiful, saturated centerpiece of your home for generations to come.

 Feeling unsure about which rug material is right for your sunny Chicago living room?
 Let’s talk.
-Our design experts can help you choose a beautiful rug that will stay vibrant for years to come.
+Explore Rouzati’s design consultation in Chicago for vibrant rugs that resist fading year-round.
 Visit our Chicago-area rug store for a design consultation today.